-While the Deep Creek area of Great Smoky Mountains National Park is certainly a popular local and regional favorite, I don’t think the rest of America is in on the secret of how fun and kid-friendly this area is for families.
+While the Deep Creek area of Great Smoky Mountains National Park is certainly a popular local and regional favorite, I don’t think the rest of America is in on the secret of how fun and kid-friendly the Deep Creek waterfalls are for families.
 There are three waterfalls accessible within about a two-mile walk (round trip) from a parking area and campground.
-And, this whole area is only about ten minutes by car from Bryson City, a town with several restaurants and attractions.
+And, this whole area is only about ten minutes by car from Bryson City, NC.

 Great Smoky Mountain National Park

-The Deep Creek area and Mingo Falls are both located inside the National Park, but they don’t see anywhere near the sort of traffic that the nearby Oconaluftee Visitor Center and adjacent Mountain Farm Museum experience.
-The Visitor Center is the place to go to learn about the history of the Oconaluftee River Valley and Great Smoky Mountain National Park programs, especially those on the North Carolina side of the park.
+The Deep Creek area and Mingo Falls are both located inside the Great Smoky Mountains National Park, but they don’t see anywhere near the sort of traffic that the nearby Oconaluftee Visitor Center and adjacent Mountain Farm Museum experience.
+The Visitor Center is the place to go to learn about the history of the Oconaluftee River Valley and Great Smoky Mountain National Park programs.
 (While the North Carolina state line and the Appalachian Trail split the National Park in nearly two equal parts, the Tennessee side of the park seems to be both more commercialized and more popular with visitors.)

 The outdoor Mountain Farm Museum is home to about a dozen 19th century farm buildings from this area of southern Appalachia.
-We fully explored the museum as we worked on my son’s junior ranger booklet (available for purchase in the visitor center).
-We learned about the family who built and lived in the cabin, the importance of hogs and corn to the local diet, and more.
+We fully explored the museum as we worked on my son’s junior ranger booklet.
+(Junior ranger booklets are available for purchase in the visitor center).
+We also learned about the family who built and lived in the cabin, the importance of hogs and corn to the local diet, and more.

 Just up the road from the Oconaluftee Visitor Center my son and I took an hour-long horseback ride from Smokemont Stables.
 Horseback rides are available from Smokemont on both a reservation and drop-in basis throughout the summer and fall.
 My kids love horseback riding; it’s such a unique way to quietly and peacefully connect with nature.
 However, it’s even more special in a National Park.
 Our one-hour trail ride crossed a creek, went through a tunnel under a park road and though some hilly terrain, before returning back to the stables.